 A trip to Padstow wouldn’t be complete without a walk along the bustling yet picturesque harbourfront, where you and your dog can both keep an eye out for the fishermen’s latest catch.
 If fido is partial to a swim, the nearest beach is less than 10 minutes’ walk from the town centre, or if you fancy a bit of a trip on the high seas, enjoy the short crossing together from Padstow to charming Rock on the Black Tor ferry.

 North Cornwall has an abundance of dog-friendly activities for you and your four-legged friend to enjoy together.
 Please see our guide to dog-friendly North Cornwall.
+For inspiration see our dog-friendly Cornwall destination page.

 For other dog-friendly venues in the area, check out our ‘Also in the Neighbourhood’ recommendations below.